madebyshape/statuo-google-shopping-feed-plugin/README.md

 If you need more control over which products show up in the feed, or you want multiple feeds, have a look at the have a look at the [Twig functions](#twig-function).

 ## Twig function
-If you want to use the plugin with regular entries, want to provide your own Element query or want to have multiple feeds, have a look at these function:
+The plugin can be used with regular entries, or work with a custom Element query and is capable of producing multiple feeds.
+Refer to functions below.

 ### Products - craft.googleshopping.products
 Works with any **Commerce Products** element query, and will use the default variant for each product